SolidCode/SolidPython/README.md

-PyOpenSCAD/ SolidPython
+SolidPython:  OpenSCAD for Python
 -----------------------

-PyOpenSCAD is a generalization of Phillip Tiefenbacher's openscad module, found at http://www.thingiverse.com/thing:1481.
+SolidPython is a generalization of Phillip Tiefenbacher's openscad module, found at http://www.thingiverse.com/thing:1481.
 It generates valid OpenSCAD code from Python code with minimal overhead.
 Here's a simple example:

 This Python code:

-    from pyopenscad import *
+    from solid import *
     d = difference()(
         cube(10),
         sphere(15)